shivam00005/Hangman/README.md

- :video_game: # Hangman Game Why :question: & How :exclamation:
+#  :video_game:Hangman Game Why:question: & How:exclamation:

 Hangman is a classic word-guessing game that has been enjoyed for decades.
 This particular version of the game has been developed using HTML, CSS, and Vanilla Javascript, and is designed to be played by one player.
 The aim of the game is for the player to correctly guess a random word within a limited number of guesses in order to save the life of a hanging man.